200ok-vc/200ok.vc/src/views/content/faq.md

 ## What happens after I make that POST request?

-Our API sends the content of the POST request to our Slack channel.
-Once one of our members gets a chance to review it, they will reach out via the email provided in the POST request.
-So please provide a valid email address.
+Our API sends the content of the POST request to our Slack channel and triggers an automated email to the person who submitted the request (so please provide a valid email address).
+Althoug the email is automated, the reply-to goes to a real person, so please respond and let us know how we can help!

 ## Ok, what happens after that?

-- We will reach out to say "hello".
-- We'll ask you where you are regarding fundraising (from "not planning on it" to "closing next week")
-- We'll ask you how we can help
-- We'll schedule a time for you to demo your product (MVPs and prototypes are ok) to the group
+If possible, we'll schedule a time for you to demo your product (MVPs and prototypes are ok) to the group.

 ## What is the point of the demo?